 Armour is currently the chief executive officer of the Capital Group.
 He doubles as Capital Research & Management Company’s chairperson and also its executive officer.
 Tim is also Capital Group’s management committee chair person.

 For over 30 years, Armour has worked for Capital Group in various capacities.
 Initially, he worked for the company’s associates program and got to rise all the way to be Capital Group’s chief executive.
 It was at Middlebury College that Timothy got his degree in economics.
-His Master’s in Business administration is from Colombia University.

 Owing to the vast experience that he has gained over the years, Tim Armour is today affiliated and connected to organizations such as AMCAP fund and Scotia Global Opportunities.
 Other organizations are Target Date Retirement Fund, Capital International Funds-Global Discovery Fund, Capital Income Builder and American Fund 2010.
 He is also linked to American Fund Target Date Retirement Series, SMALLCAP and The New Economy Fund, Scotia Global Opportunities Fund.